Talbot School of Theology: Notable faculty

-New Talbot Complex
+Talbot Complex Project

-The Talbot Building Complex Project is a $55.4 million project that will take place in two phases over the course of several years.
+The Talbot Building Complex Project was an ambitious $55.4 million project that was to take place in two phases over the course of several years.
 Prior to completion of Phase One, existing Talbot facilities, which had been designed for 300 graduate students, were serving 1,000 students in massively overcrowded conditions.
-When completed, the buildings are designed to form a seminary "campus within a campus."
+When completed, the buildings were designed to form a seminary "campus within a campus."
+However, after the completion of Phase One in 2011 plans for Phase Two were placed on indefinite hold over funding challenges and as of 2026, there are currently no official plans to build a second building.

 Phase One added a new 30617 sqft building adjacent to Feinberg Hall, named Talbot East.
 This $21.4 million project added 7 classrooms, 31 academic offices, and features a faculty meeting room, prayer chapel, two conference rooms, and a Ph.D. seminar room.
 On May 20, 2010, Biola officials held a ground breaking ceremony for Phase One and it was officially dedicated on October 14, 2011.

-Phase Two will demolish Myers Hall, which is nearly 50 years old, and replace it with a state-of-the-art 57798 sqft building, providing 17 classrooms, 53 academic offices, a theology reading room, a student lounge/cafe', and a recreation room.
-Rooftop gardens will help decrease the amount of energy required to heat and cool the building.
-Phase Two will also remodel the first floor of Feinberg Hall to accommodate the Institute for Spiritual Formation.
+Phase Two would have been much larger than Talbot East and demolished 60 year old Myers Hall.
+It would haven been a state-of-the-art 57798 sqft building, providing 17 classrooms, 53 academic offices, a theology reading room, a student lounge/cafe', and a recreation room.
+Rooftop gardens would have helped decrease the amount of energy required to heat and cool the building.
+Phase Two would have also remodeled the first floor of Feinberg Hall to accommodate the Institute for Spiritual Formation.
+Those plans were scrapped when a new remodel project was completed on Feinberg years later.